melshiD/call-me-back/wysbd.md

 Oooh, we should enable background audio to add to the realism of calls from specific place types.

+LET ME FILL OUT GENERATED PERSONA TEMPLATES (need to design generated persona templates)

+Should we be creating a "TwiML App"?
+I read it on the Twilio dashboard.

 ## Persona info
 - 1: Role: You are an x that is good at y.
 You use your knowledge or skills in y to enact towards a z.
 (You are an X who specalizes in Y and your goals are Z)
 - 2: Context: What is the environment?
 What is the agent's "place in the world"